 Also in 2015, MCC purchased the Muskegon Family YMCA’s West Western Avenue property on Muskegon Lake for $1.17 million as part of the college’s community-focused health and wellness initiative.
 The former YMCA facility was re-opened in 2016 as the MCC Lakeshore Fitness Center and closed in May 2020.

-In November 2018, the 52,000 square foot MCC Health and Wellness Center opened on the main campus.
-The facility houses the College’s Health, Physical Education and Recreation Department, the Medical Assistant Program and the Athletic Department Office.
-The building serves three different purposes, athletic and 2 medical.
-On the athletic side it houses a regulation wood floor gymnasium; a one-tenth mile indoor running track; and a fitness center.
-One medical is the Mercy Health Partners Primary Care Center, a collaboration between MCC and its Mercy Health and Grand Valley State University educational partners to serve the medical needs of staff, faculty, students, and patrons.
-The second medical serves the nursing program with a state-of-the-art Health Simulation Lab as well as additional learning spaces and classrooms.
+In November 2018, the 52,000 sq. ft.
+MCC Health and Wellness Center opened on the main campus.
+The facility houses the College’s Health, Physical Education and Recreation Department, the Medical Assistant Program and the Athletic Department.
+The building serves educational, fitness and medical purposes.
+The Center features a regulation wood floor gymnasium, a one-tenth mile indoor running track, a multipurpose room, and a fitness center.
+Meanwhile, a state-of-the-art Health Simulation Lab with learning spaces and classrooms serves the MCC Nursing and Respiratory Therapy programs.
+The Medical Assistant Program has classroom spaces.
+Also located in the building is the Mercy Health Partners Primary Care Center, a collaboration between MCC and its Mercy Health and Grand Valley State University educational partners, that serves the medical needs of the larger community.

 In Fall 2019, the newly remodeled MCC Art and Music Building was re-occupied and the MCC Ottawa Center opened, continuing MCC’s four decades of offering classes in Grand Haven.